 Condo association board members are no stranger to condo noise complaints.
 From loud music, barking dogs, and fireworks in the summer, the opportunities for disruptions are many.
 Of course, you want everyone to be respectful and mindful of one another, but not all tenants are perfect.
-Your main role is to keep a happy and safe community, so we’ve listed some tactics to help you tackle the problem of condo noise complaints.
+To help you keep a happy and safe community, we’ve listed some tactics condominium property managers use to tackle the problem of condo noise complaints.

 What are the noise regulations?